remyoudompheng/nefelis/nefelis/deg3/README.md

-# Special case of Joux-Lercier polynomial x^3 + 2
+# Discrete logarithm using a degree 3 polynomial

+## Implementation without Schirokauer maps

-This directory implements the special case of polynomial x³+2 using the Joux-Lercier method for discrete logarithm.
+This implementation considers the special case of polynomial x³+2 using the Joux-Lercier method for discrete logarithm.
 If the degree 2 polynomial is correctly chosen, there will be no Schirokauer map if the polynomial has negative discriminant,